Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 4 - (Styling Fonts)/Decoration-Number_10/Decoration.md

 # Standardization
 Finishing the decoration of the texts, we can define by default that each word starts with the first letter capitalized, all with upper and lower case.To use an example, we will create another box similar to the previous two, with differences in standardization and other additional attributes, such as color, decoration, etc.; together, it will have all the words in capital letters.
 Thanks to the ``text-transform:Text Transformation;`` command.
 Having the default values:

-- captalize:
+- captalize: All words begin with first letter in maiuscule;
-Todas as palavras começam com a primeira letra sendo maiúscula;
-- uppercase:
+- uppercase: All words will stay bolder;
-Todas as palavras ficarão com caixa alta;
-- lowercase:
+- lowercase: All words will stay with default letter;
-Todas as palavras ficarão com caixa baixa;
-- normal,none:
+- normal,none: Default Value;
-Valor Padrão;

 ![image](https://github.com/user-attachments/assets/c6db7fff-d7b0-4105-bf0a-987eddf93cf8)